cambiotraining/dataviz-figdesign/README.md

-# 2020-01-20_NST_Bioinformatics
+# Data Visualisation and Figure Design
-Supporting material for the NST Part II Bioinformatics Minor (Cambridge University, 2020)
+Supporting material for the Data Visualisation and Figure Design sessions, which are part of the Widening Participation Summer School 2021 (Cambridge University, July - August 2021).